 Quip Feedback Template - A place to gather feedback from pilot groups or during a broader launch.

 Q&A Doc Template - An open space to ask questions, even better if this becomes a collaborative document among all end users.

 Whether through customer support or ongoing educational resources, we’re here to support your journey with Quip.

 Training Hub - The Quip Training Hub is your source of truth for all education resources both for end-users and admins.

-Deployment Best Practices Webinar - This session is designed to get you ready for a successful deployment.
-Learn directly from our Deployment experts on how to best launch Quip for Sales and Quip including pilot programs, training, selecting a use case, and more.
+Implementation Best Practices Webinar - This session is designed to get you ready for a successful implementation.
+Learn directly from our Implementation experts on how to best launch Quip for Sales and Quip including pilot programs, training, selecting a use case, and more.